 - Eric Idle wrote a song about the FCC after he was fined for swearing.

 - The chorus of Aerosmith's "Just Push Play" has the phrase "fuckin' A" deliberately muted, the next line rationalizing that "they're gonna bleep it anyway".
-Subverted in the last verse, where it's uncensored.
+Subverted in the last verse, where "fuckin' A" is untouched, but "bleep" is censored.
 Double Subverted when it was released as a single with a completely rewritten chorus, with no "fuckin' A", censored or not.

 - In addition to his I Bet You They Won't Play This Song On The Radio, a parody on the use of random sounds to beep out swear words.